Tuesday, 26 December 2017

 Our last night dinner was again at The Gables downstairs from the apartment.
 Quite a few of the other restaurants are being renovated just now (I suppose it's their quiet season) but we love it and we're keen to go back.
 When we took our seats we were surprised and very moved that Jamie and Aisling gave us a card and some very thoughtful gifts.
 It really has been a marvellous holiday and I will treasure our happy memories.

-Saturday 5 August 2017
+Saturday, 5 August 2017

 Treaty of Waitangi

-On Thursday it was raining in Russell so we decided that it would be a good day to cross over to Paihia to visit the place where the Treaty of Waitangi was signed in 1840.
+On Thursday it was raining (although still warm) in Russell so we decided that it would be a good day to cross over to Paihia to visit the place where the Treaty of Waitangi was signed in 1840.
 There is a lovely and informative museum there, with a really good short film about the Treaty.
 My understanding (very basic!) is that the British had meetings with lots of Maori chiefs from all over New Zealand, and proposed their treaty, which declared British sovereignty over New Zealand.
-This was intended both to protect the Maori from unscrupulous settlers (both British and other Europeans) and also, of course, to take control of the country.
+This was allegedly intended to protect the Maori from unscrupulous settlers (both British and other Europeans) but mainly, of course, to take control of the country.
 One problem was that the word "sovereignty" was translated into Maori as "governance" which led the Maoris to believe that they were not giving up all of their authority.
 Needless to say, this led to clashes over the years and the Maoris lost out because they were soon outnumbered by settlers and also were not initially represented in the New Zealand government.
 However it does seem that a flawed treaty turned out to be better than no treaty at all, and prevented all out war while giving the Maori people at least some rights.

 From Whitianga to Russell

-Wednesday 2 August 2017
+Wednesday, 2 August 2017

 Burnt Bot Beach